 Normalizing across pollutant concentrations is necessary because we combined concentration associations via the traffic terms in the model.
 Both standard deviation (SD) and interquartile range (IQR) are measures of the spread of values, which can be equivalently used to normalize pollutant concentrations.
 There is no inherent benefit to picking one or the other in this case, as the role of dividing by both measures of spread is to normalize concentrations.
 We have added that both are equivalent ways of normalizing in the revised manuscript (P. XX, Lines XX-XX):

-βNOx, βCO, βEC, βPM2.5 the pollutant-specific coefficients (log-odds) per standard deviation increase in concentration of NOx, CO, EC, non-EC PM2.5 respectively, scaled by their respective standard deviations and centered at their means; and the rest as coefficients for subject-specific covariates.
+βNOx, βCO, βEC, βPM2.5 the pollutant-specific coefficients (log-odds) per standard deviation (SD) increase in concentration of NOx, CO, EC, non-EC PM2.5 respectively, scaled by their respective SDs and centered at their means; and the rest as coefficients for subject-specific covariates.
+Interquartile Range (IQR) could equivalently be used to scale pollutant concentrations.

 5) Results, page 12, line 4: Joint association of which pollutants?